The Greenbank Project (charity)

-Greenbank is a charity in Liverpool, UK which runs the Greenbank Sports Academy and neighbouring Greenbank College.
-It works to provide opportunities in employment, education, sport and leisure for disabled people and other disadvantaged groups.
+The Greenbank Project, is a charity in Liverpool, England, which operates the Greenbank Sports Academy and the neighbouring Greenbank College.
+It works to provide opportunities in employment, education, sport and leisure for disabled people and disadvantaged groups.

+The Greenbank Project's current chief executive is Mary Beaumont.

 Founding

-Greenbank was founded by Gerry Kinsella, former Paralympic athlete and now the charity's chief executive.
-In 1982 Kinsella raised £30,000 to fund the build of the Academy with a sponsored wheelchair push from Land's End to John o' Groats.
-The charity has subsequently received funding from The Big Lottery Fund and St James’s Place Foundation.
+Greenbank was founded by Gerry Kinsella, a former Paralympic athlete who was previously the charity's chief executive.
+In 1982, Kinsella raised £30,000 to fund the building of the Academy with a sponsored wheelchair push from Land's End to John o' Groats.

+The charity has subsequently received funding from the Big Lottery Fund and St James's Place Foundation.

 Sports academy

-The Academy now has "specially designed, high-quality facilities to play 13 different disability sports".
+The academy has specially designed facilities for disability sports.
 It has been used as an Olympic training facility, and as a training camp for teams from Namibia and Romania.

-British Paralympic medalist Nathan Maguire first settled on his chosen sport of wheelchair racing, one of the sports Greenbank offers, at the facility when he was 15.
+British Paralympic medallist Nathan Maguire first settled on his chosen sport of wheelchair racing, one of the sports Greenbank offers, at the facility when he was 15.

 College

-Greenbank College offers full-time education for those aged 16 to 25, as well as courses for adults aged 19 and over.
-The majority of students have special educational needs or an education, health and care (EHC) plan, ie. "need more support than is available through special educational needs support".

-Ofsted states that "The Liverpool City Region (LCR) has the highest unemployment rate across the north-west region and nationally.
-The Greenbank Project is recognised as a key influencing partner in the LCR and has contributed recently to the development of the city region’s skills strategy."
-It rates the school as "good".

-Subjects offered include Business and Administration / Customer Service, Catering, Functional Skills (English/Maths), Fashion & Textiles, Hairdressing, IT and Sport.
+Ofsted lists Greenbank Project as an independent learning provider under URN 52037.
+Its current Ofsted rating is Requires Improvement.
+The rating followed a full inspection carried out from 11 to 13 June 2024, with the report published on 9 September 2024.
+Ofsted later carried out a monitoring visit on 21 May 2025, with the report published on 1 July 2025 which stated it had made Insufficient progress in all areas except from one.

+Subjects offered include business and administration, customer service, catering, functional skills in English and mathematics, fashion and textiles, hairdressing, information technology and sport.

-The College runs a hair and beauty show to showcase its students' work.
-In previous years it has collaborated on this with LIPA, Museum of Liverpool, and The Black-E.
+The college runs a hair and beauty show to showcase its students' work.
+In previous years it has collaborated on this with LIPA, the Museum of Liverpool, and The Black-E.

+Governance and registration

+The Greenbank Project is registered with the Charity Commission for England and Wales under charity number 513814.
+It is also incorporated as a company limited by guarantee under company number 01696490.